HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-logaddexp2                               Yes      Yes      No        No       No        No       No     torch logcumsumexp                             Yes      Yes      No        No       No        No       No     torch logical_and                              Yes      Yes      Yes       Yes      Yes       Yes      Yes    torch logical_not                              No       No       Yes       No       No        Yes      Yes    torch logical_or                               Yes      Yes      Yes       No       No        Yes      Yes    torch logical_xor                              Yes      Yes      Yes       No       No        Yes      Yes    torch logit                                    Yes      Yes      No        No       No        No       No     torch
+logaddexp2                               Yes      Yes      No        No       No        No       No     torch logcumsumexp                             Yes      Yes      No        No       No        No       No     torch logical_and                              Yes      Yes      Yes       Yes      Yes       Yes      Yes    torch logical_not                              Yes      Yes      Yes       No       No        Yes      Yes    torch logical_or                               Yes      Yes      Yes       No       No        Yes      Yes    torch logical_xor                              Yes      Yes      Yes       No       No        Yes      Yes    torch logit                                    Yes      Yes      No        No       No        No       No     torch